Traditions meet contemporary life in this fascinating New Zealand culture.

 Although the moko hand tool method still exists, tattooing is more popular.
 For non-Maoris getting a Maori-inspired tattoo, this is called kirituhi (skin inscriptions).

 Maori carvings will slap you in the face as soon as you step off the plane in New Zealand.
-Well, not literally, but Auckland international airport has a gateway of carvings welcoming visitors to Aoteoroa.
+Well, not literally, but Auckland international airport has a gateway of carvings welcoming visitors to Aotearoa.

 Maori carving designs are used on many sculptures, Maori buildings, waka, but you will most commonly see them on wharenui.
 Carvings on wharenui are specific to its tribe’s ancestral background and history.